 You may not realize it but many of the apps you use day-to-day can probably be extended or customized with scripting.

 AutoHotkey is nifty scripting environment, with its own language, that lets you create keystroke-based hotkeys and macros on Windows.
-And don’t forget about the operating system level: batch scripting, PowerShell scripting, and bash scripting.
+And don’t forget about the operating system level: batch scripting, PowerShell scripting, bash scripting, etc.

 What Are Your Programming Hobbies?